mmbatha/42_test/leak_detector_c/README.md

 # Usage
-Assuming you have a *main.c* file that allocates memory but doesn't deallocate it.
+This assumes you have a *main.c* file that allocates memory but doesn't deallocate it.
 This is what causes leaks.
 Here are the steps to finding out exactly where you've allocted without freeing.

 # Step 1